HSF/hsf.github.io/logo_contest.md

 ## Our wish list for valid submissions

-Apart from your idea for the greatly looking logo, there are a few technical conditions to make a contribution useful for the community:
+In addition to your idea for a great looking logo, there are a few technical conditions we suggest to make your contribution useful to the community:

   * The logo has to be in a scalable, non-raster, vectorform (PDF/SVG/EPS),
   * The logo should work both in coloured and monochrome representations,